suffolklibraries/lgc/content/collections/events/cuppa-fridays-17-01.md

 ---
 id: a8fd39e0-34d5-4748-a218-619730ef834b
-published: false
 blueprint: events
-title: 'Cuppa and a Stroll - Wednesdays (Duplicated)'
+title: 'Cuppa and a Stroll - Fridays'
 event_categories:
   - wellbeing
   - movement